Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Performance Analysis

+Subsequently, to characterize the combined effect of dynamic and static disturbances, we present a joint performance landscape in Figure~\ref{fig:single_constraint_robustness}(a).
+This visualization outlines the system's operational boundaries within the parameter space of phase noise and intrinsic QBER.
+The surface clarifies the pertinent trade-off of noise and QBER.
+We find that the tolerance of the blockchain system decreases as noise increases.
+This degradation is fundamentally driven by the physical limitations of the TF-QKD layer: elevated phase noise from imperfect devices amplifies the QBER.
+To maintain information-theoretic security, the system is forced to discard a massive fraction of raw bits during privacy amplification, which directly chokes the secure key supply.
+Consequently, the starved key pool can no longer sustain the high-frequency Wegman-Carter MAC vector generation required by the BFT consensus.
+Therefore, enforcing a strict phase noise threshold is a mandatory engineering prerequisite for field-deploying this hybrid architecture.

-Having established the theoretical feasibility boundaries, we extended the simulation to evaluate the system's performance under non-ideal conditions.
-The analysis covers three distinct network scales: a compact metro-core ring ($R=30$ km), a standard metropolitan coverage ($R=50$ km), and an extended regional link ($R=70$ km).
-The results regarding dynamic environmental disturbances and static hardware degradation are presented in Figure~\ref{fig:single_constraint_robustness} and Figure~\ref{fig:joint_landscape}.
+Based on the theoretical feasibility boundaries, we then evaluate practical performance of the system under non-ideal conditions.
+The analysis covers three kinds of network scales, involving a compact metro-core ring ($R=30$ km), a standard metropolitan coverage ($R=50$ km), and an extended regional link ($R=70$ km).
+Accordingly, the results regarding dynamic environmental disturbances and static hardware degradation are illustrated in Figure~\ref{fig:single_constraint_robustness}(b) and Figure~\ref{fig:single_constraint_robustness}(c), respectively.

-We first examine the impact of dynamic phase noise $\sigma_\phi$, which arises from environmental factors such as traffic vibrations and thermal drift.
-Figure~\ref{fig:single_constraint_robustness}(a) plots the transaction throughput (TPS) against the residual phase noise.
+Taking into account an impact of dynamic phase noise $\sigma_\phi$, which arises from environmental factors such as traffic vibrations and thermal drift, we ascertain the relation between the transaction throughput (TPS) and the residual phase noise, as shown Figure~\ref{fig:single_constraint_robustness}(b).
 The data suggests a correlation between network scale and noise tolerance.
 For the compact network ($R=30$ km, blue line), the system maintains operational capability under relatively high noise conditions ($\sigma_\phi > 0.5$ rad).
 As the network radius expands to 50 km (red line) and 70 km (green line), the physical link loss leads to a reduction in both peak throughput and noise tolerance.
 All scenarios exhibit a characteristic sharp decline once the noise variance exceeds the capacity of the phase-locking feedback loop.
-These observations indicate that smaller network clusters may possess a larger safety margin against environmental instability.
+This provides an explanation as to why the quantum-secured blockchain can not be practically deployed at the long-transmission distance, attributed to effects of link loss on the TF-QKD system.